-Smoking becomes not only a physical addiction but also a psychological addiction and a habit.
+Smoking becomes not only a physical addiction but also a psychological addiction and a habit, which is one of the reasons why quitting it without having to go to addiction treatment centers can be hard.
 Smoking is often associated with ritual, for example, the morning ritual of a coffee and a cigarette, the after dinner drink and cigarette – these behaviours can be some of the hardest to break and combined with nicotine cravings can be the downfall of those hoping to quit smoking.
 Monkeys who have become addicted to smoking even when given nicotine replacement, still exhibit difficulties giving up the habit of smoking as it becomes entrenched in their behaviour.
+If you are looking for vitamin supplements to prevent you from keep smoking buy peptides.

 Smokers need to beat not only their nicotine addiction, and not only conquer their mental addiction, they need to overcome their self programmed behavioral patterns